ToB 2017: Nominate your favorite novel

-Dennis Mahoney lives in upstate New York and is the author of the novel Fellow Mortals (FSG).
-He blogs at Giganticide.
+Dennis Mahoney is the author of the novels Bell Weather (Henry Holt & Co.) and Fellow Mortals (FSG).
+He can be found online at AuthorDennisMahoney.com.

 Computers are taking over the world, and recently they’ve started talking back.

 They’re like any other demographically-correct American family, except that everyone’s watching them.
 Dennis Mahoney visits with the Nielsens to chat about The Company, TV statistics, and what, exactly, doesn’t make them so darn different.